brushknight/number-server/README.md

 # Number server

-This project contains TCP server that process 9 digit numbers from clients, find all uniques and store them into a log file.
+This is an application that opens a socket and restricts input to at most 5 concurrent clients.
+Clients will connect to the Application and write any number of 9 digit numbers, and then close the connection.
+The Application must write a de-duplicated list of these numbers to a log file in no particular order.

 ## Prepare (build)
 clone this project to folder number-server into your $GOPATH and build